 The intervention of this thesis finds itself within the first step of research: the conceptual and theoretical frameworks.
 Both have the purpose of understanding the reasons for studying corruption; the assumptions made; the conceptual grounds for this thesis’ approach; the scholars in dialogue with; and with who and what I agree or disagree.
 Without the constructing and describing of a suitable conceptual and theoretical framework, studies lack appropriate direction; a basis to follow a productive review of literature; and more importantly, interpreting and explaining the findings which result from investigation.
 The vague difference between bureaucratic and political corruption within current literature is most likely a result of not having a lot of focus on providing the complexity of corruption with sufficient conceptual and theoretical frameworks.
 However, literature shows a tension of scholars to focus more on the practicality of their research, which, however, cannot explain the complete complexity of the explanatory problem of corruption.

-The combination of inductive, theory-generating, reasoning and the important role of adjusting the conceptual framework to a more exhaustive model of the explanatory problem of corruption has lead to the following working definition: ‘corruption is the use of public power for private gain in an exchange relation between two or more actors.’
+The combination of deductive reasoning and the important role of adjusting the conceptual framework to a more exhaustive model of the explanatory problem of corruption have lead to the following working definition: ‘corruption is the use of public power for private gain in an exchange relation between two or more actors.’
 This working definition is the result of a conceptual framework, meaning the synthesis of concepts and perspectives drawn from several sources.
 As materialized from the intensive interest in the conceptual problem within the literature as a highly valuable springboard for theory development, discussion of the available data on corruption has only been shortly discussed within the introduction.
 Although, this already mentioned the problems following ‘perception’-based data and ‘biased’ data, I have not yet expatiated on the availability of data to the conceptual and theoretical framework of this thesis.

 As the conceptual framework makes us able to notice and identify possible conceptual and explanatory problems, the researcher should not forget to be responsible for what ‘is not noticed’.
-In this thesis, this concerns an observation outside the conceptual and theoretical frameworks, namely the available data.
+In this thesis, this considers an observation outside the conceptual and theoretical frameworks, namely the available data which is needed to test the hypotheses of ANST.
 The reality is very straightforward when considering the datasets on corruption: they are all measured on a state-level.
 This presents the leading constraint offered by corruption data to empirically test the new ANST approach.
 In the next paragraph I will discuss that conceptual and theoretical framework serve new spectacles to see the world, but at the same time, place boundaries on the empirical horizon of this thesis.